 Types of Accommodation to Expect

 The Everest region is considered one of the best trekking routes in the world.
 This trek finds itself on the bucket list of trekkers all around, therein, a large number of trekkers flock to Nepal.
-With the growing number of tourists, the Everest region is burgeoning with hotels, lodges, and tea houses.
-Once ruled by only tea houses and basic lodges, the part is now catering to those who do not want to compromise with comfort.
+Once ruled by only tea houses and basic lodges, the Everest region is burgeoning with hotels and lodges that do not want to compromise with comfort.

 Everest is no longer a destination only for backpackers.
 Luxury trekkers and tourists can now experience the grandeur of the 8000-meter giants in the comfort of premium luxury.
 Travel and tour operators offer various luxury packages like helicopter tours to Everest Base Camp and sumptuous breakfast at a luxury hotel.